vadimsteckler1/coins-docs.github.io/docs/rest-api.md

 2022-08-24: Updated the STOP_LOSS/TAKE_PROFIT description in 'New order  (TRADE)' API.

-2022-08-23: Fixed incorrect depth infomation.
+2022-08-23: Fixed incorrect depth information.

 2022-08-19: Added weight information for all interfaces.